Homebrew/homebrew-cask/doc/maintaining.md

 ## Handling Cask Update PRs

 The most common pull requests we get are to add or update Casks.
 [Vítor Galvão](https://github.com/vitorgalvao) has created [some excellent scripts](https://github.com/vitorgalvao/tiny-scripts) to make these rote changes more painless.
-You can use [`fastmerge`](https://github.com/vitorgalvao/tiny-scripts/blob/master/fastmerge) if the PR is ready to merge (Cask file is valid, no Rubocop errors, single commit).
-Sometimes, new contributors aren't aware of how to squash commits, posting something like "_Please [squash your commits](https://davidwalsh.name/squash-commits-git), thanks!_" should help them out.
+You can use [`fastmerge`](https://github.com/vitorgalvao/tiny-scripts/blob/master/fastmerge) if the PR is ready to merge (everything looks fine, all tests passed).
+Sometimes, new contributors aren't aware of how to squash commits, posting something like “Please [squash your commits](https://davidwalsh.name/squash-commits-git).
+Thanks!” should help them out.

 If the PR has an error, you can use [`prfixmaster`](https://github.com/vitorgalvao/tiny-scripts/blob/master/prfixmaster) to make any necessary changes.